OpenNeuroLab/brainspell-neo/README.md

 Handlers go in one of three files:
 1. `json_api.py`, which contains JSON API endpoints that do not make GitHub API requests,
 2. `user_interface.py`, which contains all handlers that render Tornado HTML templates, or
-3. `github_collections.py`, which contains all API endpoints that communicate with GitHub.
+3. `github_collections.py`, which contains all API endpoints and handlers that communicate with GitHub.

 Our naming convention is to use `[*]EndpointHandler` for API endpoint handlers, and `[*]Handler` for web interface handlers.